rickosborne/cascades/md/18-2-8-daybreak.md

 "Sounds good."

 We both moved forward into the aisle, Terry at a brisk walk and me more slowly, looking down each aisle and checking for belts and trays.
+Approaching passengers from the rear this time, we'd be able to catch people trying to get away with their tray tables down or their belts unfastened.

+Yes, I promise you we do know when you're doing it on purpose.

 The businesswoman was still getting into her seat, trying to wedge that oversized briefcase under the seat in front of her.